greatbn/vnim/README.md

 - vnim --vni: To start VNIM using VNI input
 - vnim --verbose: To enable log
+- vnim --silent: To start VNIM with engine disabled
-- Uses Ctrl + Shift or Alt + Z to switch between English & Vietnamese modes
+- Uses Ctrl + Shift or Alt + Z to enable/disable engine

 ## TODO